Upcoming Events Upcoming Events

 Frequently Asked Questions (FAQs)

-The IB curriculum emphasizes critical thinking, practical application of concepts, and interdisciplinary learning, which aids in tackling the theoretical and application-based questions in JEE and NEET.
+The IB curriculum emphasises critical thinking, conceptual understanding, practical application of knowledge, and interdisciplinary learning.
+These skills help students tackle both theoretical and application-based questions in competitive exams such as JEE and NEET.

-Yes, IB students are eligible to appear for both JEE (Joint Entrance Examination) for engineering and NEET (National Eligibility cum Entrance Test) for medical courses in India.
+Yes, IB students are eligible to appear for both the Joint Entrance Examination (JEE) for engineering admissions and the National Eligibility cum Entrance Test (NEET) for medical admissions in India, provided they meet the required eligibility criteria.

-For JEE, IB students typically need Physics HL, Chemistry HL, and Mathematics HL.
-For NEET, the requirements include Chemistry HL, Physics HL, Biology HL, and English.
+For JEE, IB students generally require Physics HL, Chemistry HL, and Mathematics HL.
+For NEET, students typically need Physics HL, Chemistry HL, Biology HL, and English, along with meeting the eligibility criteria prescribed by the relevant authorities.

 Testimonials